 The Forum for East Asia-Latin America Cooperation (FEALAC) was initiated by then-Prime Minister Goh Chok Tong in 1998 to establish a link between East Asia and Latin America.
 At that time, both shores of the Pacific were joined through the Asia-Pacific Economic Cooperation (APEC) while Europe was linked to Asia through the Asia-Europe Meeting (ASEM).
 Thus, FEALAC was formed to bridge these two regions and now comprises 36 countries.

-As a founding member of FEALAC, Singapore has been an active participant of the FEALAC process.
-Singapore hosted the inaugural FEALAC Senior Officials' Meeting in September 1999 and played a supporting role at Second Senior Officials and First Ministerial Meetings in March 2001 in Santiago, Chile.
+As a founding member of FEALAC, Singapore has been an active participant in the FEALAC process.
+Singapore hosted the inaugural FEALAC Senior Officials' Meeting in September 1999 and played a supporting role at the Second Senior Officials and First Ministerial Meetings in March 2001 in Santiago, Chile.
 Singapore has also undertaken several initiatives to foster greater inter-regional cooperation through FEALAC:

 More information can be found on the FEALAC official website and in the Keynote Address by then-DPM and Minister (Law) Prof S Jayakumar at The FEALAC Young Parliamentarians Forum in August 2005.